Skip to Main Content Go to Sitemap

 Alternate Email: genelynn.abrias@sickkids.ca

-U of T Positions: Lecturer, University of Toronto
+U of T Positions: Assistant Professor, University of Toronto

 Biography

 Dr. Michael Thai Binh Nguyen MD, FRCSC is a staff ophthalmologist at SickKids specializing in strabismus, binocular vision, and amblyopia.
-He is cross-appointed at the Kensington Eye Institute and Humber River Hospital where he also specializes in adult strabismus surgery and adult cataract surgery.
+He is cross-appointed at the Kensington Eye Institute, University Health Network, and Humber River Hospital where he also specializes in adult strabismus surgery and adult cataract surgery.

-Dr. Nguyen is a Lecturer at the University of Toronto’s Department of Ophthalmology and Vision Sciences where he is the Ophthalmology Residency Site Director of the Kensington Eye Institute and the Associate Director of Undergraduate Medical Education in Ophthalmology for the University of Toronto.
+Dr. Nguyen is an Assistant Professor at the University of Toronto’s Department of Ophthalmology and Vision Sciences where he is the Ophthalmology Residency Site Director of the Kensington Eye Institute and the Director of Undergraduate Ophthalmology Education for the University of Toronto and the Hospital for Sick Children.

 Achievements